DhritiDas25/Linux_Lab/Lab3-Exp1.md

 >/c/Users/dasdh/OneDrive/Linux_Lab

-## ls command
+## ls flags
+### ls commands

-The ls command in linux allows to view all the files and folders in current working directory.
+The ls command in linux allows to view all the files and folders in current working directory.Flag -a list down all file and folder including the one which are hidden

 Output: